 Enhance the global evidence architecture

-Key sections relevant for multilateral organizations:
+Key sections from our report relevant for multilateral organizations:

 - 6.1 - Global public goods needed to support evidence use

 - 6.2 - Equitably distributed capacities needed to support evidence use

 Other key sections from our report that offer context: